kerwin145/translate-buddy/readme.md

 - Tagging (idk if I want to implement, as the feature is kind of bloating)
     - Users can tag words, so they can be grouped
     - Allows for flash card quiz generation on a group of tagged words
-##### Others
-- (Deprioritized) To further improve sorting order of a word, if a word has different pinyin, we can rank it by searching all compounds containing the word and summing by the occurence of the pin yins.
-More occurences means better rank (more likely that the pronounciation is fitting)

 ### Future direction
 Phase 2 and 3, and parts of Phase 1 (excluding HSK stuff) can be generalized.
 Ideally, this code could be easily remodified to support another dictionary for a different langauge.